 Amazon feedback is badly misunderstood.
-By learning how it works, buyers can make it easier for each other to identify good and bad sellers, while good sellers can earn the public’s trust—not to mention more money!
+For buyers, learning how it works makes it easier to identify good and bad sellers.
+For good sellers, understanding feedback helps with earning the public’s trust—not to mention more money!

 This article covers topics important to both buyers and sellers.
 Read on if you’re a buyer, or click here to skip straight to our section for sellers.